 I’ve been coming out of a music sabbatical that’s lasted the better part of 7 years.
 After listening to a slew of the latest worship songs (which apparently only come from two places in the entire world–Hillsong and Bethel) I’ve noticed a few things:

-- The production and quality of music today has gone way up.
-Excellence in production has replaced excellence in community.
+- The production and quality of music today has gone up.
+It seems excellence in production has replaced excellence in community.

-Unfortunately, as quality increases depth is missing.
-It’s not a stretch to state contemporary Christian music lacks theological depth.
-It also seems stuck in ‘praise’ mode, rarely entering moments of lament.
-Someone suggested to me you can’t have too much lyrical depth because congregations would have trouble singing them, hence all the clichés.
-Somebody else said nobody wants to sing sad songs…a scary thought church isn’t a safe place to be sad….
+Unfortunately, as quality increases something is missing that matters: depth.
+Depth in emotion and theological depth.
+Most worship (which is synonymous now in contemporary churches with “music”) is stuck in a “praise” mode that rarely broaches moments of lament.
+I asked some worship leaders about the empty lyrics and some claimed you can’t have much lyrical depth or congregations will have trouble singing them.
+That would explain all of the clichés.
+Somebody else said nobody wants to sing sad songs…a scary thought to think that the church isn’t a safe place to be sad….

-Contemporary worship music in Western churches needs more substance.
-We seem to be more interested in celebrating a handful of worship bands that mass produce tunes versus creating songs relevant to our local churches.
-(Edit addition: I think Hillsong and Bethel, et al., are great for their context, but we have a problem when EVERYONE uses their songs almost exclusively EVERY week.
-WHY does this continue?
-Where is the imagination?)
-We strive for performance over authenticity and wind up manufacturing our weekly gathering times into concerts rather than connections and certainly over historical worship elements like confession, prayer, and scripture reading.
+Contemporary worship music in Western churches lacks substance.
+We seem to be more interested in celebrating a handful of bands that get rich from the mass production of tunes versus created to pluck the heartstrings of churchgoers.
+(By the way, I think Hillsong and Bethel, et al., are great for their context, but we have a problem when EVERYONE uses their songs exclusively EVERY week.)
+We strive for performance over authenticity and wind up manufacturing our weekly gathering times into mini-concert attempts rather than curating connections to confession, prayer, scripture, and relationships.

 1. ‘Worship’ is not just about music.
 We all say, “worship” to refer exclusively to music but it’s not accurate.
 Churches should try to think outside of the box, and if they’re really interested in ‘worship’, incorporate elements that are not musical.
 If the creative people run worship programs, let them use their creativity to make something outside of 5 song sets.
 And no, merely putting a painter at the front with an easel doesn’t count as creative.
 And no, having a skit twice a year is definitely not the answer.